Andrew Wakefield, wife Carmel and an autistic child

 Hear The Silence is a beautifully made, engaging film, with wonderful casting and acting.
 Juliet Stevenson in the lead role is stunning.

 At the start the film says “characters have been merged or created for dramatic effect”, and they have done that really well.
 Stevenson’s character the mother Christine Shields is fictional, and so are most of the other characters, but anyone familiar with this story will recognise that the film accurately portrays what happened.

 Andrew Wakefield is played by Hugh Bonneville, and after watching many videos of Wakefield speaking, I can say he does a great job of interpreting this role.

-After the BBC silenced the film, it disappeared for 10 years, then it resurfaced on YouTube in 2013, as a home recording with Hebrew subtitles.
+After the film was silenced it disappeared for 10 years, then it resurfaced on YouTube in 2013, as a home recording with Hebrew subtitles.
 Other versions online are copies of that one.